-The Sub-Fund is aimed at private and institutional investors with a medium- to long-term investment horizon, who wish to invest in a broadly diversified portfolio of medium- and long-term fixed and variable interest securities and to achieve a
+The Sub-Fund is aimed at private and institutional investors with a medium- to long-term investment horizon, who wish to invest in a broadly diversified portfolio of medium- and long-term fixed and variable interest securities and to achieve a reasonable investment and capital return, while being aware of the associated price fluctuations.

-Investors are advised to read section 7 "Notice Regarding Special Risks" of the General Part and should duly note the contents thereof prior to making any investment in the Sub-
+Investors are advised to read section 7 "Notice Regarding Special Risks" of the General Part and should duly note the contents thereof prior to making any investment in the Sub-Fund.

-Fund.
 Please refer to the details below for information on risks that investments in this Sub-Fund may entail:

 - Investments in high-yield bonds are more risky and generally considered to constitute more speculative investments.
 These bonds comprise a higher credit risk, higher price fluctuations, a higher risk of loss of capital deployed and of ongoing earnings than bonds with a higher credit rating.
 The high-yield bonds are generally more sensitive to the changes in the macroeconomic conditions.
 The spread to government bonds tends to widen during the economic slowdown and recession and to tighten during the economic upswing.
-Higher coupon payable to the high-yield bondholders is considered a compensation for a higher degree of risk taken by the investors. - Investments may be made in countries where the local stock exchanges may not yet qualify as recognized stock exchanges within the meaning of the investment restrictions set out in this Sales Prospectus. - Accordingly, pursuant to the investment and borrowing restrictions defined in section 9 of the General Part, investments in securities listed on stock exchanges which do not qualify as recognized exchanges or markets and other non-listed investments may not exceed 10% of the net assets of each of these Sub-Funds. - The attention of the investors is drawn to the fact that the structure of ABS/MBS and the pools backing them are often intransparent and the Sub-Fund may be exposed to greater credit and prepayment risks (extension or contraction risks) depending on which tranche of ABS/MBS is purchased by the Sub-Fund. - Contingent convertible bonds (so-called CoCo Bonds) are fixed-income securities with embedded options that financially benefit the issuer, by which a fixed-income security is converted into an equity when certain pre-determined conditions are met.
-Investments in contingent convertible bonds may be adversely impacted depending on the occurrence of specific security features or triggers, linked to regulatory capital minimums, and where the issuer's regulatory authorities express doubts regarding the creditworthiness of the issuer.
-In such adverse scenarios, the value of such securities could be written down temporarily or permanently and/or coupons cancelled or deferred in order to help the issuer to absorb losses (loss absorption risk).
-The value of CoCo Bonds could also be unpredictable in the event of such securities being converted into equities at a discounted share price as per pre-determined rules specific to each issue and disclosed in the issuer's prospectus (conversion risk).
+Higher coupon payable to the high-yield bondholders is considered a compensation for a higher degree of risk taken by the investors. - Investments may be made in countries where the local stock exchanges may not yet qualify as recognized stock exchanges within the meaning of the investment restrictions set out in this Sales Prospectus. - Accordingly, pursuant to the investment and borrowing restrictions defined in section 9 of the General Part, investments in securities listed on stock exchanges which do not qualify as recognized exchanges or markets and other non-listed investments may not exceed 10% of the net assets of each of these Sub-Funds. - The attention of the investors is drawn to the fact that the structure of ABS/MBS and the pools backing them are often intransparent and the Sub-Fund may be exposed to greater credit and prepayment risks (extension or contraction risks) depending on which tranche of ABS/MBS is purchased by the Sub-Fund. - Contingent convertible bonds (so-called CoCo Bonds) are fixed-income securities with embedded options, by which a fixed-income security is converted into an equity when certain pre-determined conditions are met.
+Investments in contingent convertible bonds are likely to be adversely impacted depending on the occurrence of specific security features or triggers, linked to regulatory capital minimums, and where the issuer's regulatory authorities declare doubts regarding the continued viability of the issuer as a going concern.
+In such adverse scenarios, the value of such securities could be written down temporarily or permanently and/or coupons cancelled or deferred in order to help the bank to absorb losses (loss absorption risk).
+The value of CoCos could also be unpredictable in the event of such securities being converted into equities at a discounted share price as per pre-determined rules specific to each issue and highlighted into the issue prospectus (conversion risk).
 If the securities are converted into equity following a conversion event, holders would become more subordinated as they become the holder of an equity investment versus holding a debt investment.
-Further risks of investing in CoCo Bonds are capital structure inversion risk, call extension risk and liquidity risk. - The investors are strongly advised to consult the General Part of the Prospectus for a more detailed description of the risks of investing in CoCo Bonds.
-In case of doubts,
+Further risks by investing in CoCo Bonds such securities are capital structure inversion risk, call extension risk and liquidity risk.
+The investors are strongly advised to consult the general part of the Prospectus for a more detailed description of the risks of investing in CoCo Bonds.
+In case of doubts, the investors are advised to consult their own financial, legal and/or tax consultant.